 No, the steps towards automation are necessary.
 They are just not sufficient to make cell therapies accessible for everybody.
 To achieve that, a totally different path needs more exploring.
 Most cell therapies today use cells from a patient.
 These cells are then modified and re-injected in the same patient.
 This is called an autologous approach.
 To really unlock the full potential of cell therapies we need to evolve towards an allogeneic approach where cells from one donor patient are modified and then injected in tens, hundreds or thousands of patients.

-We will get there, just not right now.
+We’ll get there, just not right now.

 Download the perspective